FORT-Protocol/Docs/Fort/PermanentContracts.md

 ### Introduction to perpetual contracts

-Hedge perpetual contracts currently support ETH/USDT trading pairs, call and put 1~5 times leverage.
+Fort perpetual contracts currently support ETH/USDT trading pairs, call and put 1~5 times leverage.
 Users who hold leveraged contracts enjoy multiple leverage gains and bear multiple downside risks.
 Use DCU to pay for the corresponding perpetual position, with price fluctuations, the net margin assets of the perpetual contract is constantly changing, when the balance is less than the liquidation balance, a third party can initiate liquidation.

 ### Elements of a perpetual contract